Math

 &= (n(n+1)) / 2 $

 - Within them, Typst is still in "math mode".
-Thus, you can write math directly into them, but need to use hashtag syntax to pass code expressions (except for strings, which are available in the math syntax).
+Thus, you can write math directly into them, but need to use hash syntax to pass code expressions (except for strings, which are available in the math syntax).

 - They support positional and named arguments, but don't support trailing content blocks and argument spreading.

 - They provide additional syntax for 2-dimensional argument lists.
-The
+The semicolon (

 ;